-From the stakeholder interviews and assessment about the CSB's mission, "To independently investigate significant chemical incidents and hazards and effectively advocate the implementation of the resulting recommendations to protect workers, the public, and the environment", the agency learned that:
+From the stakeholder interviews and assessment about the CSB's mission, "To independently investigate significant chemical incidents and hazards and effectively advocate the implementation of the resulting recommendations to protect workers, the public, and the environment", the agency learned that stakeholders:

-- Stakeholders expect that the CSB's mission will remain consistent with the legislative mandate; - Stakeholders are concerned that resource issues could affect the degree of success of the mission; - The CSB should have a trend analysis and reporting role specified in the mission; - The CSB should have an environmental role in the mission consistent with the legislation; and - Recommendation references should be in the mission.
+• Expect that the CSB's mission will remain consistent with the legislative mandate;

+- Are concerned that resource issues could affect the degree of success of the mission; - Believe the CSB should have a trend analysis and reporting role specified in the mission; - Think the CSB should have an environmental role in the mission consistent with the legislation; and - Believe that the mission should reference CSB's role in developing recommendations.

 Overall, CSB stakeholders want to see the CSB perform excellent "root cause" investigations and would like to see the CSB as the "go to" expert in the area of process safety.
-Regarding the existing goals from the CSB 2007-2012 strategic plan, stakeholders offered that:
+Regarding the existing goals from the CSB 2007-2012 strategic plan, stakeholders believe that CSB: